 The pervasive use of quicksilver had already done plenty of damage, however, and the consequences continue.
 Toxic heavy metals, including mercury, is passed down intergenerationally.
 In other words, our forefathers “medicinal tonic” is still poisoning us and the new generations being born today.

 Metals on their own are a poison, but when they oxidize they can then rupture, expand, change shape or run together.
 The discharge that’s created when metals oxidize is a corrosive runoff that’s damaging to nearby tissue.
 People don’t know toxic heavy metals are rusting and rotting in our brains and bodies and causing all kinds of neurological problems, including short-term and long-term memory loss.
 The most common metals in the brain are mercury and aluminum, but close runners up include copper, nickel, lead and arsenic.
 Every individual carries different levels and different combinations of metals.

-To read more about cleaning up your system from toxic heavy metal overload, trying reading Anthony Williams’ book, Celery Juice or get started on the medical medium protocol.
 If you need support and help getting started, let’s talk and book a consult.